sreedevk/blaze-ssh/README.md

 # Connecting with a non default (configured in ~/.config/blaze/config.toml) port
 $ blssh connect production-1 --port 2222

-# Connecting with a non default bastion host
+# Connecting with a non default jumphost host
-$ blssh connect production-1 --bastion "user@192.168.1.1"
+$ blssh connect production-1 --jumphost "user@192.168.1.1"

 # Connecting with a non default (configured in ~/.config/blaze/config.toml) address type
 # Options are "public" & "private"